Lupphes/EraRaspArd28/README.md

 # Raspberry Pi & Arduino - Serial connection
 **Erasmus+ SmartHouse Project**

 This repository was created for Eramsmus+ project.
-It will let you create Raspberry Pi FLask web server from which through USB (serial) you can control/recieve and send data to the Arduino and display them on the web page in real-time.
-This is main functional part of the project and there are several possiblities how to expand it.
+It will let you create Raspberry Pi Flask web server from which through USB (serial) you can control/recieve and send data to the Arduino and display them on the web page in real-time.
+This is main functional part of the project and there are several possibilities how to expand it.

 # Annotation
 This code was created by Czech group as part for Erasmus+ project.
 The goal of the project was constructing a functional model of Smart house, which can be built in every country in Europe.
 Therefore, we had to have in mind every weather condition which can appear.
 We collaborated with 5 other countries -  Poland, France, Spain and Germany.
 Each country which participated had assigned work in the project.
 I have chosen this project because it is one of the most interesting projects which I have participated on in our school and as a Erasmus+ project it will have an impact on an actual situation and answer real problems.